Low-level conflict afflicts Bahrain on third uprising anniversary

 A tiny Gulf archipelago of 1.7 million people, Bahrain has been in turmoil since police, assisted by invited Saudi armed forces, crushed the original uprising.

-Shi‘ites want wider-ranging democratisation, entailing cabinets chosen by an elected parliament rather than appointed exclusively by the king.
+Shi‘ites want wider-ranging democratization, entailing cabinets chosen by an elected parliament, rather than appointed exclusively by the king.
 They also call for an end to alleged discrimination in jobs, housing and other benefits.
 The government denies any policy of marginalizing Shi‘ites.

 Al-Wefaq leader Sheikh Ali Salman blamed what he called the authorities’ ultimate preference for security crackdowns over a genuine political opening for the stalemate dragging on.